RaghavSrivastava25/RaghavSrivastava25/README.md

 - 🤔 I’m looking for highly motivated people interested in being a part of the founding team of my startup StockBrain, contact me to know more.

-- 💬 Ask me about Machine Learning, Math, Stats, Game Theory, The Human Brain, etc.
+- 💬 Ask me about Machine Learning, SQL, Math, Stats, Game Theory, Philosophy, The Human Physiology, etc.

 - 📫 How to reach me: mr.tachyon25@gmail.com